Ghazni: History

-On 10 August 2018, the city was attacked by the Taliban during the Battle of Ghazni.
+In 2013, ISESCO declared Ghazni the year's Islamic capital of culture.
+In 2018, the city was attacked by Taliban forces during the August 10 Ghazni offensive.
 Dozens of airstrikes were carried out in support of Afghan police and government forces and hundreds of Afghan soldiers, police, and Taliban insurgents were killed as well as dozens of civilians.
 In addition to the destruction and human suffering caused by the fighting, the Taliban also set fire to many buildings in the city.

-On 18 May 2020, a suicide Humvee bomber affiliated with the Taliban killed nine Afghan intelligence personnel and injured 40 others at the National Directorate of Security (NDS) unit in Ghazni, also damaging the nearby Islamic Cultural Centre.

-Ghazni was the tenth provincial capital of Afghanistan to be captured by the Taliban as part of the 2021 Taliban offensive.
+On 18 May 2020, a suicide Humvee bomber affiliated with the Taliban killed nine Afghan intelligence personnel and injured 40 others at the National Directorate of Security unit in Ghazni.
+On 12 August 2021, the city was invaded by Taliban forces as part of their 2021 offensive.
+It became the tenth provincial capital to be captured by them.

 Geography

-Land Use
+Ghazni is a strategic city in the southeastern part of Afghanistan.
+It is connected by a road network with Kabul to the northeast, Gardez to the east, Sharan to the southeast, Qalat to the southwest, and Hazarajat to the northwest.
+It sits on a plateau at approximately 2219 m above sea level and has a land area of 57 km2.

-Ghazni is a trading and transit hub in central Afghanistan.
+Ghazni is a major trading and transit hub.
 Agriculture is the dominant land use at 28%.
+The city has four districts (nahias) and covers a land area of 3330 ha.
 In terms of built-up land area, vacant plots (33%) slightly outweigh residential area (31%).
 Districts 3 and 4 also have large institutional areas.
-The city has four police districts (nahia) and covers a total land area of 3,330 hectares.
-The total number of dwellings in Ghazni city is 15,931.